-Mike Silva comes to the Bobcats for his first season in 2013 with four years of head coaching experience at the junior college level.
-Silva will work primarily with the team's position players.
+Mike Silva joined the Bobcats in 2013 with four years of head coaching experience at the junior college level.
+In his first season at Texas State, Silva worked primarily with the team's position players.

 Volunteer Assistant Coach